ANU-RSES-Education/EMSC-4033-2022-assignment-Group2/report/report.md

 Similar with the documentation from the other group members, I wrote the main documentation for a single file under **my_documentation()**.
 This function is exclusively made to wrote the description of subsequent functions which were prepared to execute and run `MapMaker.ipynb`.
 The subsequent functions in `my_functions.py` explain the fundamental informations for map, including basemap, coastlines, and water features, as well as additional data in geophysics such as earthquake events and seafloor age.

 Aside from **my_documentation()**, each function has docstrings written in the beginning of function.
 These docstrings give short information of function purpose and return, to guide the reader in identifying different functions.

+### *Zhihan*
+I wrote what we need to do in group assessment and detailed descriptions of each function we need to complete about their effect and origin in **my_documentation()**, especially in the packages we would use.
+They are about Basemap, Coastlines and water features, Earthquake point events and Seafloor age.
+It appears when I run corresponding code in `MapMaker.ipynb`.

+Docstrings I written below each function in `my_functions.py` are descriptions of my ideas on how to complete the functions, including the packages I used and arguments, return and meanings of these packages.
+We could read these codes readily with these docstrings.